 Ladies, meet your bacterial mates

-However, according to one study, around only 40% of women had normal levels of Lactobacillus-dominated flora, with only a fraction of this 40% experiencing symptoms2.
-Studies have also shown that vaginal microflora is constantly in a state of flux and at many points during the menstrual cycle there can be a reduction in Lactobacillus levels1.
-This can lead to conditions such as vaginitis and impact urinary tract health1,2,3,4.
+However, according to one study, around only 40% of women had normal levels of Lactobacillus-dominated flora, with only a fraction of this 40% experiencing symptoms.
+Studies have also shown that vaginal microflora is constantly in a state of flux and at many points during the menstrual cycle there can be a reduction in Lactobacillus levels.
+This can lead to conditions such as vaginitis and impact urinary tract health[1,2,3,4].

 Lactobacillus rhamnosus GR-1

-Fun fact: It’s a lactic acid forming bacteria and is rod-shaped5.
+Fun fact: It’s a lactic acid forming bacteria and is rod-shaped.

 Lactobacillus reuteri RC-14

-Fun fact: It was originally isolated from the vagina of a healthy woman6 and was initially known as Lactobacillus acidophilus RC-14, before being reclassified as Lactobacillus reuteri RC-143.
+Fun fact: It was originally isolated from the vagina of a healthy woman and was initially known as Lactobacillus acidophilus RC-14, before being reclassified as Lactobacillus reuteri RC-143.